Missing Swiss couple found frozen in Alps after 75 years

 The Institute of Forensic Medicine will seek to formally identify the bodies, through DNA tests, but the couple's children are convinced they are their missing parents.

-"I can say that after 75 years of waiting this news gives me a deep sense of calm," Udry-Dumoulin shared.
+"I can say that after 75 years of waiting this news gives me a deep sense of calm," Udry-Dumoulin said.
 "Now, I know where my parents are."